briancrink/dotfiles/.bash/readme.md

 - type `chown -R root:admin <filepath>` do shell script with administrator privileges

+### File Compression

+**note:** use `pushd` to navigate to the parent of [input] to prevent archiving parent directories; `popd` to return to original directory

+- type `zip -flag [output] [input]` to send input path to output zip

+- type `-r` to travel the directory structure recursively

+- type `-u` to replace (update) an existing entry in the zip archive only if it has been modified more recently than the version already in the zip archive

+- type `zip -r foo foo -x \*.o \*.c` to exclude multiple filetypes

+- type `-v` for verbose execution

+- type `-y` to store symlinks as such in the zip archive to prevent from storing multiple instances of the same path

 ### File Extraction

 - type `tar -zxvf <filename>.tar.gz` to extract file